YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 The ``mojito-shaker`` 3.x extension will be able to control the configurations defined by the ``app`` group if you decide to push your assets into a CDN like Amazon.
-Shaker will also version the files and create the necessary rollups to speed up the caching and booting process in the client runtime.
+Shaker will also version the files and create the necessary rollups to accelerate caching and booting in the client runtime.
 To learn how to use the ``mojito-shaker`` extension, see the `Shaker documentation <http://developer.yahoo.com/cocktails/shaker/>`_.